 Spoon or pour the batter into the pan.
 Cook about 6 minutes.
 Turn and cook the second side about 6 minutes.
 The frittata until cooked long enough will stick, so be patient.
 Putting a lid on the skillet is optional.

 Cut into 4-6 pieces.
 Serves two.
 Fruit and toast on the side makes the brunch.

 The vegan frittata is excellent as a leftover, served warm or room temperature, and makes a great sandwich.

-Instead of adding raw, soft vegetables to the batter, a cup of cooked veggies works well; less seasoning may be appropriate.
+Instead of adding raw, soft vegetables to the batter, already cooked fibrous veggies such as broccoli works well; less seasoning may be appropriate.

 The batter makes a faux falafel: Spoon out about six scoops of batter arrayed across a large (12-inch) skillet, greased.
 Fry as above, but they may need a minute less cooking on each side.

 Inspired by the Sunday brunch menu of Khana Indian Grill in Fayetteville, Arkansas, I’ve turned this recipe into a version of dosa, a south Indian crepe.
 Make the batter as above but skip stirring in the vegetables and breadcrumb/panko.
 The veggie mix now will be the filling added to two dosas, at the end.
 There’s no need for the crumbs.

 Increase the mixed vegetables to 2 cups; including in it some cooked rice or cubed potato is nice.
 The mixture should warmed before use.